nmorey/git-maintain/README.md

 - Load git-maintain-completion.sh for shell completion

 ## Remote setup
 - the 'github' remote should be your own WIP github to test out branches before submitting to the official repo.
   Also know as the 'Validation' repo.
 It can be switched to another remote by setting maintain.valid-repo=xxx in your gitconfig
 - the 'origin' remote should be the official repo in read-only mode to avoid any accidental pushes
-- the 'stable' remote should be the official repo in RW mode Also know as the 'Stable' repo.
+- the 'stable' remote should be the official repo in RW mode.
+  Also know as the 'Stable' repo.
 It can be switched to another remote by setting maintain.stable-repo=xxx in your gitconfig

 ## Stealing commits